-We will strive to meet your expectations as Teachers and Administrators.
-There are numerous avenues for communication between parents and staff, including the center orientation, Seesaw, email, and parent information boards.
+We will strive to meet your expectations as teachers and administrators.
+There are numerous avenues for communication between parents and staff, including the center orientation, monthly newsletters, and parent information boards.
 Furthermore, we are always available to answer any questions that you may have.
 However, there may be times when you feel the need for additional communication.

 If you ever feel confused or frustrated with our methods or something that has happened in the classroom, please know that we are here to help you.
 The most effective way to solve a problem or clear up confusion is to talk things over.
 We want you to feel secure in and confident with the quality of care you and your child are receiving.
-Please talk with your child's teacher, Program Supervisor or Director as soon as possible.
+Please talk with your child's teacher or the center's Program Supervisor or Director as soon as possible.
 We take your concerns to heart!